ARGF0RCE/acps-project/README.md

 ## DESCRIPTION
 ---

-This project revolves anround the use of a piezo electric dynamometer on a conventional lathe machine to aggregate the values of different forces generated during the turning operation(orthogonal cutting) of a workpiece of mild steel under room temperature.
+This project revolves around the use of a piezo electric dynamometer on a conventional lathe machine to aggregate the values of different forces generated during the turning operation(orthogonal cutting) of a workpiece of mild steel under room temperature.

 The forces measured by the dynamometer are:
 * Cutting Force